bruno-f7s/portfolio/airbnb-porto-2023/README.md

 Looking at the superhosts (in orange) we see that the number of listings they have is almost uniformly distributed accross all levels of occupancy rates.
 As an example, we can assume that a similar amount of listings from superhosts had a 20% and 80% occupancy rate.
 The picture changes for the non-superhosts (in blue): we can see that the majority of the non-superhosts' listings have lower occupancy rates, but we also see a big amount of them concentrated at around 100%.
 This is particularly interesting because there are some non-superhosts which are practically sold-out all the time.

 ### Predicting the price per night of an Airbnb Unit
 To train the model, I needed to make some feature selection and transformation.
 In summary, I used all relevant information about a listing like number of bedrooms, beds, bathrooms, how many guests it could accommodate, its location and some types of amenities it offered.
 I left out some features like the number of reviews or occupancy rates for various reasons.
-For example, the 90-day occupancy rate or number or reviews do not have any strong correlation with the price and if the listing is new these values will always be 0.
+For example, the 90-day occupancy rate or number of reviews do not have any strong correlation with the price and if the listing is new these values will always be 0.

-I only used the last period of data (Q1 2023) because I was not interested on the evolution of the prices between of the last 12 months but rather focus on the current situation.
+I only used the last period of data (Q1 2023) because I was not interested in the evolution of the prices between of the last 12 months but rather focus on the current situation.
 As we saw with the pandemic, external events can have a lot of influence so prices may be affected by sudden changes.

-Finally, I also decided to only inclue listings that had a maximum price per night of $500 and removed the outliers (0.7% of the total).
-Although this may be important information, we might have not been able to explain these extreme prizes with the data at hand.
+Finally, I also decided to only include listings that had a maximum price per night of $500 and to remove the outliers (0.7% of the total).
+Although this may be an important information, we might have not been able to explain these extreme prices with the data at hand.
 For example, an important factor missing here was the size of the listing.
 Also, my goal was to predict a listing that is somehow realistic in a normal context.
 I personally think that after a certain threshold of luxury you are free to dictate the price.

-Based on these assumptions I trained the model an achieved a root mean squared error of about $41, which is not great in this context (the standard deviation of this price distribution was around $60).
+Based on these assumptions I trained the model that achieved a root mean squared error (RMSE) of about $41, which is not great in this context (the standard deviation of this price distribution was around $60).
 This means that our prediction could have a deviation of $41 and still be considered "normal" when comparing to the rest.
-If we are looking at a $400 unit then this might not be a problem, but for cheaper listing this could make a big difference.
+If we are looking at a $400 unit then this might not be a problem, but for cheaper listings this could make a big difference.
 However, looking at the median price distribution and the limitation in our dataset this is actually not completly wrong.

 I then used a listing for prediction with some features based on an actual listing I know, and the prediction was $63.
-By knowing well some of the details of this listing using some information not captued in this dataset, I would use the error to inflate the price a little.
-Probably not to the maximum but maybe halfway and rent the listing at around $85 per night.
+By knowing well some of the details of this listing using some information not captured in this dataset, I would use the error to inflate the price a little - probably not to the maximum but maybe halfway and put the appartment for rental at around $85 per night.

 ## 6. Acknowledgements
-- I would like mention the website <a href=http://insideairbnb.com/get-the-data/>Inside Airbnb</a> where I retrieved this that because it the team there an amazing job in keeping data up-to-date for numerous cities worldwide.
-Feel free to check them out if you want to do something similar for your hometown.
+- I would like mention to the website <a href=http://insideairbnb.com/get-the-data/>Inside Airbnb</a> from where I retrieved this project's data, because the team there did an amazing job in keeping data up-to-date for numerous cities worldwide.
+Feel free to check the website in case you want to do a similar analysis for your hometown.
-- I would like to mention I got some writing inspirations from [Robert Chang](https://medium.com/@rchang) for this project.
+- I would like to mention that I got some writing inspirations from [Robert Chang](https://medium.com/@rchang) for this project.

 ## 7. Author
 Bruno Fernandes - Data Analyst & Enthusiast - [LinkedIn](https://www.linkedin.com/in/b-fernandes/) - [Xing](xing.to/brunofernandes)